Device Review

 Pros

-- + Clamshell hinge protects the screen — no case needed in a bag
+- + Clamshell hinge protects the screen — no case needed for pocket carry

-- + Dual microSD slots for separate OS and ROM cards
+- + Dual microSD slots let you separate OS and game storage cleanly

 Cons

-- − No analog sticks — N64 and PSP are functionally limited
+- − No analog sticks — N64 and DS control mapping is a genuine compromise

-- − L2/R2 shoulder surface area restricted by clamshell geometry
+- − L2/R2 surface area limited by clamshell geometry

-- − PSP emulation is marginal at best on the H700
+- − PSP emulation is marginal — not a recommended use case on this hardware

 Verdict